Ways To Get Past Insecurities About Your Looks

 Sometimes we're not happy with our appearance because we have counterproductive beliefs about what it means to be at a certain level of attractiveness, such as:

-"Good-looking people live perfect, effortless existences.
-If I was attractive then I'd have a dream life too." - Being easy on the eyes absolutely opens some doors, but pretty or handsome people still have their share of problems.
+"Good looking people live perfect, effortless existences.
+If I was attractive then I'd have a dream life too" - Being easy on the eyes absolutely opens some doors, but pretty or handsome people still have their share of problems.
 They still get rejected.
 If they're shy and socially inexperienced they can still be lonely.
 Having nice cheekbones doesn't save them from every issue with their studies, workplace, family, or health.
 You're not missing out on as much as you think just because your looks aren't a nine out of ten.

-"How good I look is the main thing that determines my value as a person." - There are dozens and dozens of other traits that can give someone value as an individual, like being a loving parent, being funny, creating art, and on and on.
+"How good I look is the main thing that determines my value as a person" - There are dozens and dozens of other traits that can give someone value as an individual, like being a loving parent, being funny, creating art, and on and on.
 And these things really do have value.
 It's not like "being a good friend" is some meaningless consolation prize, and the only real way you can matter in the world is by having nice abs.

-"I'm a failure unless every last person finds me attractive." - Aside from the fact that your worth comes from way more than people's ratings of you, no one is attractive to everyone.
+"I'm a failure unless every last person finds me attractive" - Aside from the fact that your worth comes from way more than people's ratings of you, no one is attractive to everyone.
 Some people have a more broadly appealing look, but even they won't be everyone's type.
 Most of us have a look that some people find attractive and others aren't into (e.g., some people like thin, petite women, others prefer taller, curvier ones).
 That doesn't make you a failure.
 It's normal.

-"There's no way I can get the things I want looking like I do." - Assuming you've got other aspects of yourself together, having average or below average looks closes off fewer opportunities than you think.
+"There's no way I can get the things I want looking like I do" - Assuming you've got other aspects of yourself together, having average or below average looks closes off fewer opportunities than you think.
 No, you may not get a job as a model.
-You may not be able to date a really good-looking person who only wants a partner who's as hot as they are.
+You may not be able to date a really good looking person who only wants a partner who's as hot as they are.
 But the majority of things in life are open to everyone.
 I'm sure you can think of examples of less-than-gorgeous people who still have interesting jobs, good friends, and who are in happy relationships with partners they're attracted to.

-"A single poor feature can make you ugly." - A single prominent, out-of-proportion feature can certainly detract from your appearance, but usually not enough to make you seem ugly if your other features are okay.
+"A single poor feature can make you ugly" - A single prominent, out of proportion feature can certainly detract from your appearance, but usually not enough to make you seem ugly if your other features are okay.

-"Everyone judges people's looks by the same criteria I do." - People vary in what features they find attractive.
+"Everyone judges people's looks by the same criteria I do" - People vary in what features they find attractive.
 A guy who's insecure about his smaller frame may subconsciously rate any more muscular man as being more desirable than him, and assume everyone else has the same standards.
 The reality is not everyone cares about muscle size when deciding how attractive someone is.

 Insecure people can also be overly harsh when judging others' appearances.
 They either apply their same impossible, judgmental self-standards to everyone else, or they unconsciously try to tear down other people to try to make themselves feel better (as I'll explain in a bit, this doesn't work).
 They assume people are evaluating them as strictly as they view everyone else.
-In fact many people are much more forgiving.
+In fact many folks are much more forgiving.
 They're okay with imperfections.
 They'll bump someone up a few points in their mind if they have a good personality.

 "The kinds of people I want to date expect absolute physical perfection or a specific look in a partner.
-I don't have that, so I'm a lost cause." - People care about looks when when it comes to dating, but most people just want someone they're reasonably attracted to, not the perfect specimen.
+I don't have that, so I'm a lost cause" - People care about looks when when it comes to dating, but most just want someone they're reasonably attracted to, not the perfect specimen.

 Try to adjust the way you think about your looks